€2 commemorative coins

-From the outset, each country in the euro area has been entitled to issue a €2 commemorative coin once a year.
-Since July 2012, each country may issue two such coins per year.
-These coins have the same features and properties and the same common side as normal €2 coins.
-What makes them different is their commemorative design on the national side.
+Each country that uses the euro as its official currency may issue two commemorative coins per year.
+These coins have the same features, properties and common side as normal €2 coins.
+What makes them different is the commemorative design on their national side.
 Only the €2 denomination can be used for commemorative coins.

-As a rule, euro countries may each issue only two €2 commemorative coins per year.
-Exceptionally, they are allowed to issue a third, provided that it is one issued jointly and that it commemorates events of Europe-wide importance.
+As a rule, each country may issue only two €2 commemorative coins per year.
+Exceptionally, a third coin may be issued, provided it is issued jointly by all euro area countries and commemorates an event of Europe-wide importance.

-These coins use a common design on the national side, showing the name of the issuing country as well as the event commemorated in the respective language(s).
+These jointly-issued coins have a common design on the national side as well as the name of the issuing country and the event commemorated in the respective national language or languages.

-If a country intends to issue a €2 commemorative coin, it has to inform the European Commission.
-There is no reporting by euro area countries to the ECB.
-The Commission publishes the information in the multilingual Official Journal of the EU (C series).
+If a country intends to issue a €2 commemorative coin, it must inform the European Commission, but it does not have to report to the ECB.
+The Commission publishes the relevant information in the Official Journal of the EU (C series).

 The Official Journal is the authoritative multilingual source upon which the ECB bases updates to its website pages on euro coins.
 The reporting process, translation into 23 languages and publishing can take some time.
 Therefore, please be aware that the coin pages on the ECB’s website may not always be fully up to date.